white-fluff/white-fluff/README.md

 ### About Me

-Since October 2021, I have been working as a technical support engineer at Yandex Cloud.
-Now I am actively developing in the DevOps/SRE directions.
+I love and am actively developing in DevOps and cloud technologies.

 ### My stack: